 Your safety is our top priority

-Our thoughts and prayers go out to those of you in the path of Dorian.
-In the midst of dangerous storm surges, strong winds and excessive rainfall, your safety is our primary concern.
+Our thoughts and prayers go out to those of you affected by Isaias.
+In the midst of dangerous storm surges, strong winds and flooding, your safety is our primary concern.
 Please stay informed and take precautions to protect yourself, your loved ones and property.

-All Dorian-related claims may be reported directly to your insurance company.
+All Isaias-related claims may be reported directly to your insurance company.
 Locate your insurance policies, including company contact information and policy numbers, and keep them with you or readily available.